 3. Turnkey Production Line Development

 Nextas Tech FMS is a fully integrated, turnkey solution from design to deployment.
-Nextas Tech manages the entire lifecycle: from initial needs assessment and custom design to on-site installation, testing, and commissioning.
-This maintains machines, fixtures, software, and automation work in perfect harmony, minimizing downtime during the transition.
+Nextas Tech manages the whole lifecycle: from the initial needs assessment and custom design through on-site installation, testing, and commissioning.
+One team owning the machines, fixtures, software, and automation means fewer hand-off gaps and less downtime during the switchover.

 - Mechanical: Creates solid, space-efficient line layouts and custom fixtures.